hazelcast/hazelcast-reference-manual/src/HazelcastOverview.md

 If you are looking for In-Memory speed, elastic scalability, and the developer friendliness of NoSQL, Hazelcast is a great choice.

-**Hazelcast is simple**
+**Hazelcast is Simple**

 Hazelcast is written in Java with no other dependencies.
 It exposes the same API from the familiar Java util package, exposing the same interfaces.
-Just add `hazelcast.jar` to your classpath, and you can quickly enjoy JVMs clustering and you can start building scalable applications.
+Just add `hazelcast.jar` to your classpath and you can quickly enjoy JVMs clustering and start building scalable applications.

 **Hazelcast is Peer-to-Peer**